zayedambu/endecryptt/README.md

-SecretSafe: Secure Encryption & Decryption Web App 🔐 Overview
+ENDECRYPT: Secure Encryption & Decryption Web App 🔐 Overview
 SecretSafe is a web app built with Streamlit and Python that allows users to securely encrypt and decrypt messages with three levels of encryption (Low, Medium, High).
-Users can also add password protection for extra security.
+\nUsers can also add password protection for extra security.

 Features
 Three Encryption Levels: